Tracking Your Band's Finances

 • You cannot delete a fund that has been selected on any transactions, and you cannot deactivate a fund that has a balance.
 If you no longer wish to use a fund, one of your band members can withdraw all the money from it, to spend, distribute or deposit into another fund.
 That will bring the fund's balance to 0 so you can deactivate it.

-Additional notes about finances
+Additional notes

 • If you'd like to view totals for a given time period, you can use the filters on the Totals page.
 Don't forget to reset the filters when you're done, because they will be reloaded next time you log in and the totals might look wrong if you've forgotten that the filters are still active.